 If you’re new to the mortgage brokerage industry, you may have questions about how to become a successful mortgage broker.
 You’ll need to learn about licensing and education requirements, the costs for starting up your own broker business, and how to obtain and keep business partners and clients.

 Table of contents:

-- How much does a mortgage broker make?
+- How to become a mortgage broker

 - Step 1: Take a pre-licensure mortgage broker class

 - Step 2: Pass the National Mortgage License System (NMLS) test

 - Step 3: Register and establish your mortgage brokerage